This post was contributed to ConsumerSafety.org by Jennifer MacCormack.

 Manufacturers must also include methods for obtaining patient consent, if necessary, and provide a timeline with clear milestones for the study.

 Especially helpful for babies and toddlers, the guidance document also clarifies how the rules apply specifically to Class II and III devices that are used in pediatric populations.
-It clearly defines pediatric patients as “patients who are 21 years of age or younger at the time of diagnosis or treatment, that is, from birth through the twenty-first year of life, up to, but not including the patient’s twenty-second birthday.”
-Any device that is expected to be used with such groups of people – not only those that are labeled for pediatric use and marketed for use by or in children – may be subject to surveillance periods exceeding 36 months (3 years).
-Additionally, the FDA may order that a postmarket surveillance plan be in place before it awards approval or clearance for the device.
+It clearly defines pediatric patients as "patients who are 21 years of age or younger at the time of diagnosis or treatment, that is, from birth through the twenty-first year of life, up to, but not including the patient's twenty-second birthday."
+Any device that is expected to be used with such groups of people - not only those that are labeled for pediatric use and marketed for use by or in children - may be subject to surveillance periods exceeding 36 months (3 years).
+Additionally, the FDA may order a postmarket surveillance plan be implemented before it awards approval or clearance for the device.

 Clarifying the rules around device surveillance is an important step that is expected to help keep everyone who uses medical devices safer.
 It's unfortunate that it took five years for the final document to be released, but now all manufacturers are following the same rules with little room for differing interpretations.
 Removing legal gray areas and improving postmarket surveillance means that dangerous devices will be caught more quickly - hopefully before anyone is injured.